3 Min. Read

-Can I Afford to Lose 33 Inches of Counter Space?
+Can You Afford to Lose Counter Space?

 Is a Wall Oven Worth the Extra Money?

-Why Do I Want the Double Oven/Microwave?
+Why Do You Want a Double Oven?

-If you delight in entertaining, have multiple cooks in the kitchen, or need several ovens for your gourmet explorations, it may be a near requirement.
+If you enjoy entertaining, have multiple cooks in the kitchen, or need several ovens for your gourmet explorations, it may be a near requirement.
 Is it primarily for holiday meals twice a year?
 Are you trying to get teens (who will move on in a few years) out of your cooking space?
 If it will be a challenge to incorporate the wall oven into your plan, your designer may suggest another way to handle occasional or short-term needs.

 Who Is Installing the Cabinets and Appliances?